 A single measurement moment consists of seven days.
 On the 1st and 7th day, participants are visited by the researchers.
-The 1st visit takes about 76 minutes, the second 55 minutes.
-The total time load for veterans is estimated at 170 minutes per measurement moment.
+For veterans with a service dog the 1st visit takes about 76 minutes, the second 55 minutes.
+The total time load for veterans with a service dog is estimated at 186 minutes per measurement moment.
+For veterans in the control group the 1st visit takes about 66 minutes, the second 40 minutes.
+The total time load for veterans in the control group is estimated at 141 minutes per measurement moment.
 For partners of the veterans the 1st visit takes about 56 minutes, the second 40 minutes.
-The total time load for partners is estimated at 123 minutes per measurement moment.
+The total time load for veterans in the control group is estimated at 141 minutes per measurement moment.
+For partners of the veterans the 1st visit takes about 56 minutes, the second 40 minutes.
+The total time load for partners is estimated at 131 minutes per measurement moment.
+For children of subjects the 1st visit takes about 46 minutes, the second visist 25 minutes.
+The total time load for children is estimated at 91 minutes per measurement moment.

 On the 5th and 6th day of the measurement moment, participants will be asked to conduct measurements themselves.
-This is expected to take around 12 minutes per day.
+This is expected to take around 20 minutes per day.

-For each measurement moment participants will be asked to participate in multiple measurements: First of all, participants will be asked to fill in five (participants without partner or children), six (participants with partner or children) or seven (participants withpartner and children) questionnaires per measurement moment.
-These will be spread over the two house visits by the researcher.
+For each measurement moment participants will be asked to participate in multiple measurements: First of all, veterans with a service dog will be asked to fill in five (participants without partner or children), six (participants with partner or children) or seven (participants with partner and children) questionnaires per measurement moment.
+Veterans on the waitlist for a service dog will be asked to fill in three (participants without partner or children), four (participants with partner or children) or five (participants with partner and children) questionnaires per measurement moment.
+The partner of each veteran subject is asked to fill in three (participants without children) or four (participants with children) questionnaires per measurement moment.
+Children of subjects are asked to fill in three questionnaires.
+All questionnaires will be spread over the two house visits by the researcher.

-Participants are asked to take 3 saliva samples per day of themselves and their assistance dogs for 2 days.
-This gives a total of 6 samples for humans and 6 for dogs.
+Participants are asked to take 5 saliva samples per day of themselves and their service dogs for 2 days.
+This gives a total of 10 samples for humans and 10 for dogs.
 Samples for humans are taken by spitting in a saliva tube.
 Samples for service dogs are taken with a swap which must be kept in the mouth of the dog for 1 minute to passively absorb saliva.
-Because of potential sample contamination, participants are asked to eat or drink nothing but flat water from 30 minutes before and during these measurements.
+Because of potential sample contamination, participants are asked to eat or drink nothing but flat water for 30 minutes before and during these measurements.

 Some participants will be asked to wear a physiological measuring instrument for a period of 48 hours.
-This instrument has about the size of a watch and registers heart rate, heart rate variability, and activity while being worn.
+This instrument has the size of a watch and registers heart rate, heart rate variability, and activity while being worn.